yufei-ilariahuang/web-service-gin/HW1/README.md

 <img width="797" height="300" alt="image" src="https://github.com/user-attachments/assets/b8a4470e-c4ab-411c-9815-4598e2bfe642" />

-1. What does go mod init do?
+**1. What does go mod init do?**
 Initializes a new Go module in the current directory and creates a go.mod file to track dependencies.
-It sets up the module path/name that other packages can use to import your code.
+It sets up the module path/name that other packages can use to import code.
-2. What does go get . do?
+**2. What does go get . do?**
 Downloads and installs all dependencies listed in the go.mod file for the current module.
 The dot (.) refers to the current directory/module.

-Structuring server code as a RESTful API:
+**Structuring server code as a RESTful API:**

-1. RESTful API Structure:
+**1. RESTful API Structure:**
 Organizes HTTP endpoints using standard methods (GET, POST, PUT, DELETE) mapped to resource URLs like /albums and /albums/:id.
 Each endpoint handles specific CRUD operations with JSON request/response bodies and appropriate HTTP status codes.
-2. Localhost vs GCP and Subnets: localhost (127.0.0.1) refers to your local machine's loopback interface, only accessible from that machine.
+**2. Localhost vs GCP and Subnets:** localhost (127.0.0.1) refers to local machine's loopback interface, only accessible from that machine.
 GCP runs on remote servers with public IP addresses accessible from anywhere; subnets isolate and organize cloud resources within private IP ranges for security and network management.
-3. Multiple Terminal Windows and curl Testing:
+**3. Multiple Terminal Windows and curl Testing:**
 Use one terminal to run the server (go run main.go) and another for testing requests (curl localhost:8080/albums).
 This workflow allows real-time testing while keeping the server running, enabling rapid development and debugging cycles.
 ## Part II: AWS EC2 Deployment